UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 <center> $$d \sim \sum_{d=1}^D d \cdot \frac {\text{exp}(-C_i(d))} {\sum_{d'} \text{exp}(-C_i(d'))}$$</center>

 ### Upsampling (Refinement)
 To upsample the image the disparity map is first bilinearly upsampled to the output size.
-It then is passed through the refinement layer which first consists 3x3 convolutiion.
-This is followed by 6 residual blocks with 3x3 dilated convolutions (to increase the receptive field), with dilation factors of 1,2,4,8, and 1 respectiveley.
+It then is passed through the refinement layer which consists of a single 3x3 convolution.
+This convolution is followed by 6 residual blocks with 3x3 dilated convolutions (to increase the receptive field), with dilation factors of 1,2,4,8, and 1 respectiveley.
 The final output is run through a 3x3 convolutional layer.
 The authors tried two different techniques, one running the upsample once and another cascading the upsample layer for further refinement.
+As the refinement method performed best, we chose this method in our experiments.
 ### Loss Function
 Loss is computed as the difference between the ground truth disparity and the predicted disparity at $k$, the given refinement level (k = 0 denoting output before any refinement) and is given by the following equation.
 In this case the function $p$ is the two parameter robust loss function from the "A more general loss function paper" [6].
+This loss function is also used in HITNet as mentioned above.

 $$L = \sum_k p(d_i^k - \hat{d}_i)$$